 There are three packages on offer, with two of them not requiring any payment until after the completion of the sale.
-For £889 (£1,399 in some London locations) you’ll get a valuation, pro-level photographs and floorplans of your property, a full listing on Zoopla, Rightmove, PrimeLocation and others, plus all negotiations with buyers handled by Yopa.
-There are a few additional services you can purchase, which include unlimited accompanied viewings (£300), premium listings on the top property sites (from £99), and conveyancing (quotes on application), and everything can be paid in instalments across six months.
+For £999 (£1499 in some London locations) Core service, you’ll get a valuation, pro-level photographs and floorplans of your property, a full listing on Zoopla, Rightmove, PrimeLocation and others, plus all negotiations with buyers handled by Yopa.
+There are a few additional services you can purchase, which include unlimited accompanied viewings, premium listings on the top property sites, and conveyancing (quotes on application), and everything can be paid in instalments across six months.

-It’s the same for the Core bundle, with the only difference being the price - £1,999 or £2,999 in some London locations – and the fact that it is paid once the sale of your home has gone through.
-Should you go for the Premium package then you’ll have all the features of the Core tier, plus unlimited viewings, as well as premium listings on Zoopla and Rightmove, all for £2,299 or £3,399 in specific parts of the capital.
+It’s the same for the Premium bundle, with the only difference being the price - £1,999 or £2,999 in some London locations – and the fact that it is paid once the sale of your home has gone through.
+You'll also get unlimited viewings and premium listings on Zoopla and Rightmove.

 - No tie-ins, only pay when you sell